 Mindfulness Yoga & Meditation – In Mindfulness Yoga, we do the physical asana practice in a way that brings the development of mindfulness to the foreground.
 Our practice also serves to prepare the practitioner – in body, mind, heart, and energy – for formal meditation.
 Classes will be suitable for all levels of practitioner, and from week-to-week will explore different combinations of gentle yoga, mindful movements, active standing poses, Yin Yoga, pranayama (breathing exercises), and walking meditation.
 15-20 minutes of formal seated meditation will be included in each class.
 This practice is a great fit for yogis interested in adding meditation to their practice in an accessible way, and also for meditators seeking a more embodied contemplative experience.

-Lunchtime Meditation – Take a peaceful mid-day break and learn to meditate.
+Meditation & Practicing Presence – Take a peaceful mid-day break on Thursdays and learn to meditate with Avry.
 You will be guided through a variety of meditation techniques, in a series of short sitting sessions.
 In between meditations, you can discuss your questions with the teacher and fellow students.
 You’ll build your confidence as a meditator as you learn to breathe, relax, and calm your mind!

 Meditation & Discussion Group – Our Tuesday evening meditation group is an informal gathering for those interested in Mindfulness Meditation.
 Anyone is welcome to join us, and instructions are available for those new to the practice.
 We take time for silent sitting, listening to recorded talks about practice and philosophy, and for discussing these themes as they relate to our own experiences.